VoidOne-App/VoidOne/README.md

 VoidOne is not being built around advertising or behavioral tracking.

-The project is designed around the principle that:
+The project follows the principle:

 > **You use VoidOne to manage your games — you don't become the product.**

-## ⚡ Lightweight by Design

-VoidOne has an ambitious long-term performance target:

-> **Idle memory usage below 50 MB.**

-This is an **engineering target**, not a guaranteed specification of current releases.

-The project aims to minimize unnecessary:

-- Background services
-- Persistent processes
-- Heavy runtimes
-- Resource-intensive components
-- Hidden workloads

-Every component should have a reason to exist.

 ## 🔒 Your Data.
 Your Control.

-VoidOne follows a local-first approach.
+The platform follows a local-first approach.

-The long-term platform is designed to keep important information such as:
+Important information such as:

 - Game library data
 - Profiles
-- Configuration
 - Preferences
 - Local statistics
 - Game-specific settings
 - Mod profiles
+- Configuration

-under player control whenever technically practical.
+should remain under player control whenever technically practical.

 ## 🎮 Built for Gamers